-"Some games can provide a healthy stepping stone for in-person interactions, but many gamers struggle with loneliness and games are sort of an easy escape," explains Won.
+While games can help people develop social relationships, there are some who may use them as a crutch and withdraw from in-person interaction.
 In other words, the COVID-related restrictions in place in recent months may have given customers even more reason to fall back on their games.
-But while numerous media outlets have reported that video games "have become a necessary tether for people to friends they aren't able to see as much, or at all, in person," historically, they've been known to breed loneliness and alienation.
+But while numerous media outlets have reported that video games “have become a necessary tether for people to friends they aren’t able to see as much, or at all, in person,” historically, they’ve been known to breed loneliness and alienation.

 The state of gamer mental health

 Pre-COVID research shows that in the U.S., upwards of 214 million people played video games for an hour or more every week, and three-quarters of all U.S. households included at least one gamer.
 Overall, 64% of adults and 70% of individuals under the age of 18 played on a regular basis.
 There are many more playing mobile, console and computer games today.

 Loneliness isn’t the only obstacle gamers have to face.
 As entertaining as gaming can be, gamers sometimes encounter issues that require help from others.
 But these interactions are not always pleasant — they can be highly distressing and involve taunting, cheating and other poor behavior.
 For example, cheating can infuriate gamers who simply play for fun or to unwind.